MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HCS_PROCESS_INFORMATION.md

 `ProcessId`

-Identifier of the created process
+Identifier of the created process.

 `Reserved`

 `StdInput`

-If created, standard input handle of the process
+If created, standard input handle of the process.

 `StdOutput`

-If created, standard output handle of the process
+If created, standard output handle of the process.

 `StdError`

-If created, standard error handle of the process
+If created, standard error handle of the process.

 ## Requirements